England national under-17 football team

 The England national under-17 football team, also known as England under-17s or England U17(s), represents England in football at an under-17 age level and is controlled by The Football Association, the governing body for football in England.
-They are currently coached by Ryan Garry.
+They are currently coached by Liam Bramley.

 Competition history

 FIFA U-17 World Cup

 England reached the quarter-final stage at both the 2007 FIFA U-17 World Cup and 2011 FIFA U-17 World Cup.

 In October 2017, England defeated Spain in the final of the 2017 FIFA U-17 World Cup to become World Champions at this age level for the first time.
 Phil Foden was awarded the Golden Ball for being the best player at the tournament.
 Rhian Brewster won the Golden Boot for tournament leading goalscorer and the Bronze ball.
-On 9 May 2019 England were eliminated at the 2019 UEFA European Under-17 Championship in Republic of Ireland, and therefore failed to qualify for the FIFA U-17 World Cup Brazil 2019.
+England were eliminated during the group stage of the 2019 UEFA European Under-17 Championship and therefore were unable to defend their title at the 2019 FIFA U-17 World Cup in Brazil.